LambdaFiend/simply-typed-lambda-calculus-extended/README.md

 It's very likely to be a missing dependency - that is, the issue - so this should suffice.

-**You need cabal in order to use this, as you may have already noticed.**
+**You need cabal and GHC in order to use this, as you may have already noticed.**

 Once you're running the program, write ```:?``` and press enter - it should give you about half the indications you need.